How to balance livelihood and longing, and discover your true work in the world

 For some people, their sacred dance might align pretty well with an established profession or career path.
 For others it won’t be clear at all how to start aligning the two.

 Wherever you find yourself on that spectrum, it’s okay.
-You’ve got time.

 You’re never gonna stop doing your sacred dance.
 It’s who you are.